General ServicesExpand All

 Accessible ParkingExpand All

-Accessible parking spaces are available in our General Parking Lot for $20.
+Accessible parking spaces are available in our General Parking Lot for $25.
 Spaces are limited and often sell out, so we recommend you arrive early.
-In the event that the lot is full, guests will be directed to park in our Preferred Lot for the $20 rate.
+In the event that the lot is full, guests will be directed to park in our Preferred Lot for the $25 rate.
 Vehicles should display an accessible parking permit to the tollbooth employee.
-A wheelchair or ECV can be arranged to be brought to your vehicle based upon availability.
-Please notify a parking attendant upon your arrival for a wheelchair or ECV to be brought to your vehicle.
+A wheelchair or an electric wheelchair can be arranged to be brought to your vehicle based upon availability by notifying a parking attendant upon your arrival.

 Mobility AssistanceExpand All

-Reserve a wheelchair or electronic convenience vehicle (ECV) online or in the park at Photos & Rentals.
-Wheelchair rentals are $18.00 per day and ECVs are $53.00 per day.
+Reserve a wheelchair or electric wheelchair online or in the park at Photos & Rentals.
+Wheelchair rentals are $18.00 per day and electric wheelchair rentals are $53.00 per day.
 All Sesame Place employees are trained to provide assistance to all our guests, which include helping a guest transferring to or from a wheelchair.
 However, they are not trained, nor permitted, to lift guests in and out of wheelchairs.

 Sesame Place does not permit the use of two-wheeled, self-balancing electric vehicles, including Segways.